Continual learning's open problem is behaviour, not knowledge

 Behaviour change — where durable writes change what the system does — is the open problem.
 Two mechanisms achieve it:

-- Distributed-parametric updates — fine-tuning, online learning, RLHF, continual pretraining, adapters, embedding updates, learned controllers.
-Expensive: heavy training infrastructure, cycles of days to weeks for large updates, behavioral probes rather than direct reading, and possible regressions in unrelated behaviours.
+| Distributed-parametric updates | Fine-tuning, online learning, reinforcement learning from human feedback (RLHF), continual pretraining, adapters, embedding updates, learned controllers | Heavy training infrastructure, substantial retraining cycles for large updates, behavioral probes rather than direct reading, and possible regressions in unrelated behaviours |

-- Readable system-definition artifacts — prompts, tips, notes, schemas, tools, tests.
-When an LLM, interpreter, runtime, validator, router, or retriever consumes such an artifact with instruction, enforcement, selection, evaluation, or learning force, a durable write changes what the system does next session.
-Cheap: a commit, a diff, a revert; inspectable; driveable by runtime signals.
+| Readable system-definition artifacts | Prompts, tips, notes, schemas, tools, tests | A durable write changes what the system does next session when an LLM, interpreter, runtime, validator, router, or retriever consumes the artifact with instruction, enforcement, selection, evaluation, or learning force.
+The artifact is cheap to write, review, and revert; inspectable; driveable by runtime signals |

 Relevant Notes: